bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab1/README.md

 ## Lab 1 - Deploying Hub VNET in Azure and Simulated On-Prem then setting up Cisco CSR Routers with BGP over IPSEC

-### Intro
+### Introduction

-This lab deploys 2 CSR Routers one in Azure Hub VNET and one in On-premise (Azure simulated) and IPSec tunnel is established between CSR routers.
+This lab deploys 2 CSR Routers one in Azure Hub VNET and one in On-premise (Azure simulated) and IPSec VPN tunnel is established between CSR routers.
 BGP is established between CSRs.
 An on-prem test VM is setup to ping CSR on Azure.
 > *This lab is for testing/learning purposes only and should not be considered production configurations*

 ### Networking Architecture